finos/legend-engine/docs/store/extensions/Relational/new-connector-tutorial.md

     If you run the above test with docker running in background, the test should pass.

-8. **Working With Pure Code**: Next, we will work with sql generation code, which is written in pure language.
+8. **Working With Pure Code**: Next, we will work with sql generation code, which is written in [PURE](https://legend.finos.org/docs/reference/legend-language) language.

     To edit pure code, you need to launch the pure ide.
 Find PureIDELight in src/test section of sqlserver-pure module, and run it.
 It will the print port on which the ide server is running (say 9200).
 Then you can hit localhost:9200/ide in browser to see the ide.
 Wait for loading process to complete.